frandieguez/frandieguez.com/content/blog/posts/2019-04-15-dokku-create-your-own-paas/index.md

 Ok, you have reached the point that you have your own heroku like server.
 So lets ramp up the server and deploy our custom app on it.

-In order to to that we have to connect to the serer and create the app using the dokku command
+In order to do that we have to connect via SSH to the serer and create the app using the dokku command:

 ```bash
 $ ssh root@159.89.100.242